 How to Prepare Eggs for Your Dog

-Even though dogs would eat raw eggs, shell and all, from a bird’s nest or chicken coup, raw eggs are not the most practical way to feed your dog.
+Even though dogs would eat raw eggs, shells, and all, raw eggs are not the most practical way to feed your dog from a bird's nest or chicken coup.
 Feeding your dog a raw egg could be messy and potentially spread unwanted germs and bacteria, among other reasons mentioned below.
-Preparing the egg by hard boiling it is the most fool proof and straightforward method for feeding eggs to your pet.
+Preparing the egg by hard-boiling is the most foolproof and straightforward method for feeding eggs to your pet.

-Making hard boiled eggs is easy, simply follow these step-by-step instructions:
+Making hard-boiled eggs is easy; follow these step-by-step instructions:

 - Place the eggs in a pot.